remoteintech/remote-jobs/company-profiles/new_context.md

 Most work is done remotely, a handful of people come in to the office a few days a week from around the bay area.
 Most of engineering travels to clients ~25%.

+This means a vast majority of the company is remote at any one point in time.
+Remote work isn't integrated, it is the backbone of the company.

 ## Region

 Customers are mostly based in the US.